Artificial Whiteness and the Ideology Called AI

 Artificial Whiteness: Politics and Ideology in Artificial Intelligence was published by Columbia University Press in November 2020.
 Columbia lists the paperback ISBN as 9780231194914, the hardcover ISBN as 9780231194907, the e-book ISBN as 9780231551076, and the book at 352 pages.
 JSTOR's book record shows the internal structure: formation, self and social order, and alternatives, with chapters on empire, capital, epistemic forgeries, carceral-positive reform, artificial whiteness, dissenting visions, and refusal.

-Katz's current University of Michigan profile places the work in American Culture and Digital Studies, with fields including imperialism, white supremacy, racial capitalism, science and technology studies, biomedicine, eugenics, exploited labor in science, and radical social movements.
+Katz's University of Michigan profile lists Artificial Whiteness among his books, and his personal site places his work in American Culture and Digital Studies, with interests in the history, politics, and philosophy of the sciences, imperialism, racial capitalism, white supremacy, and radical social movements.
 That location matters.
 This is a book about AI history, but it is also a book about the institutions that make some definitions of intelligence useful, fundable, and politically convenient.

 The review belongs beside Atlas of AI, Race After Technology, Algorithms of Oppression, Dark Matters, Surveillance Valley, and The Cultural Logic of Computation.
 Those books ask how computation becomes power.
 Katz presses harder on the premise that artificial intelligence is a coherent technical destiny at all.